andrewwang247/radix-tree/README.md

 To remove keys from the tree, use `erase`.
 This function has no effect if a key match is not found.
 There are 2 overloads of `erase`.

 - Erase a single key.
-If `is_prefix`, erases all keys with the key as prefix.
+If `is_prefix` is set, erases all keys with the key as prefix.
 - Erase an initializer list of strings.

 To reset the entire tree, simply call `clear`, which is idempotent on empty trees.